The \`class\`, a creature which spans both realms

 }

-The operator ! can be postponed to a concrete identifier to tell TypeScript that you assume it will not be null.
-Ex: If person is of type Person | undefined, then person! will be of type Person.
+> The operator `!` can be postponed to a concrete identifier to tell TypeScript that you assume it will not be null.\

-• Access modifiers (private, protected and public) are a thing; Yet again, they only serve as hints to the type-checker.
-A private declared property will still be emitted and visible in JS code.
+* Access modifiers (`private`, `protected` and `public`) are a thing; Yet again, they only serve as hints to the type-checker.
+A `private` declared property will still be emitted and visible in JS code.

-• Class fields can be initialized in-body (same as JS, recent-y proposal);
+* Class fields can be initialized in-body (same as JS, recent-y proposal);

 class Foo {